top of page

 Handouts

-Growth and improvement: a quality semantics for result state nouns Handout
+Growth and improvement: a quality semantics for result state nouns Handout SuB29 slides

 The syntactic and argument structural properties of deverbal nominalizations have been explored in great detail (Lees 1960; Chomsky 1970; Grimshaw 1990; Borer 2003; Alexiadou 2010, inter alia).
 However, though propositional and eventive readings of deverbal nominalizations have been the subject of serious investigation (Zucchi 1993; Grimm & McNally 2015), less attention has been paid to the semantics of nominals encoding change of state, particularly the stative component of such nominals.
 In this talk, I will show that a subclass of change of state nouns possess stative readings, in addition to their eventive uses.
 These nouns, which I will refer to as result state nouns, behave like quality nouns of the sort studied by Tovena (2001) and Francez & Koontz-Garboden (2017).
 I propose a semantics for result state nouns that explains their behavior as quality nouns, building on Francez & Koontz-Garboden’s approach, which treats quality nouns as predicates of portions of abstract qualities.
 This is accomplished by taking advantage of the mereological properties of portions; in particular, the portion argument of the result state noun is analyzed as the mereological remainder (Casati & Varzi 1999) of the portion possessed at the end of an event and the portion possessed at the beginning of that event.
 Change of state nominals thus inherit the properties of the qualities from which they are derived, including their mass noun status and orderings based on parthood and size.